kamehameha-studios/kamehameha-studios.github.io/CONTRIBUTING.md

 #### How Do I Submit A (Good) Bug Report?

 Bugs are tracked as [GitHub issues](https://guides.github.com/features/issues/).
-After you've determined which repository your bug is related to, create an issue on that repository and provide the following information by filling in [the template](https://github.com/kamehameha-studios/kamehameha-studios.github.io/tree/main/.github/ISSUE_TEMPLATE).
+After you've determined which repository your bug is related to, create an issue on that repository and provide the following information by filling in [the template](https://github.com/kamehameha-studios/kamehameha-studios.github.io/tree/main/.github/ISSUE_TEMPLATE) or [the form](/kamehameha-studios/issues).

 Explain the problem and include additional details to help maintainers reproduce the problem: